quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 sends the min_ack_delay transport parameter or not.

-Until an ACK_FREQUENCY frame is received, sending the min_ack_delay transport parameter does not cause the endpoint to change its acknowledgement behavior.
+Until an ACK_FREQUENCY frame is received, sending the min_ack_delay transport parameter does not cause the endpoint to change its acknowledgment behavior.

 Endpoints MUST NOT remember the value of the min_ack_delay transport parameter they received for use in a subsequent connection.
 Consequently, ACK_FREQUENCY